-Website: marshall.libanswers.com/Circulation/

-faq/323372

-Contact: 304-696-2321 for availability or circ@marshall.edu

-Location: Drinko Circulation & Reference Desk www.marshall.edu/library/about/hours/ courses that have high enrollment are now available in the Drinko Library for a short-term loan period of three hours.
+Website: marshall.libanswers.com/Circulation/ faq/323372 Contact: 304-696-2321 for availability or circ@marshall.edu Location: Drinko Circulation & Reference Desk Hours: www.marshall.edu/library/about/hours/ Cost: Free Information: Textbooks for several gateway and core curriculum courses that have high enrollment are now available in the Drinko Library for a short-term loan period of three hours.
 To request additional textbooks, please please visit the website above for more information.